 Are you still on the fence when it comes to SEMrush vs Ahrefs?
 Here are some final suggestions to make your decision easier.

-Do you have any experience with SEMrush or Ahrefs?
+Do you have any experience working with Ahrefs vs SEMrush?
+Which one do you prefer?
 Let us know what you think in the comments below!